Slowdeb/Tryhackme/Super-Spam.md

 ![image](https://user-images.githubusercontent.com/76821053/129765084-3404b95c-b648-4b0a-9fc2-3276ae1aae7e.png)

-Inside lucy_loser home directory we found an interesting directory, inside there was a set of picture files and a python script:
+Inside lucy_loser home directory there was a set of picture files and a python script:

 ![image](https://user-images.githubusercontent.com/76821053/129765128-62bbaf46-ce2d-48b7-af89-38047e6f824c.png)

-To investigate these files i need to transfer them into my system.
-The system runs python so we can start an http server with it and download the files to our machine:
+To investigate these files i had to transfer them into my system.
+The target machine runs python so we can start an http server in it and download the files:

 ![image](https://user-images.githubusercontent.com/76821053/129765399-9648c459-069b-4647-915a-03fc44d1c189.png)